PhluantMobile/dojo_js/README.md

 ### Geolocation/Weather API calls

 Phluant maintains a web based application capable of providing geolocation and weather information based on location, using Maxmind and National Weather Service resources respectively.
-All lookups are done by AJAX and require the developer to specifiy a callback function to return the data.
+All lookups are done by AJAX and require the developer to specify a callback function to return the data.
 Please be aware the mobile data providers have a wide latitude in assigning IP addresses to users, which may return an inaccurate location.
-If geocoordinates can't be obtained from the publisher and percise geocoordinates are needed, it's recommended to use the [HTML5 Geolocation Prompt](#geolocation-prompt).
+If geocoordinates can't be obtained from the publisher and precise geocoordinates are needed, it's recommended to use the [HTML5 Geolocation Prompt](#geolocation-prompt).

 #### Geolocation